confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

    GROUP BY productId;
 ```

 The key column `productId` is required in the projection.
-In previous versions of ksqlDB the presence
+In previous versions of ksqlDB, the presence

 of `productId` in the projection would have placed a _copy_ of the data into the value of the underlying
 Kafka topic's record.
-However, as of v0.10 the projection must include the key columns and these columns
+But starting in version 0.10.0, the projection must include the key columns, and ksqlDB stores these columns

-will be stored in the _key_ of the underlying Kafka record.
+in the _key_ of the underlying Kafka record.
 Optionally, you may provide an alias for

 the key column(s).

 ```sql